 What do you think God is telling us when he repeats the same verse just seven chapters later in Leviticus?
 Maybe that this concept is very important to him?
-(How many times have you who are a parent said to your children, "How many times have I told you....?!")
+(How many times have you who are a parent said to your children, "How many times have I told you...?!")

-In the Leviticus passages the Hebrew verb translated "have reverence for" is $\hat{tira'\hat{u}}$, which literally means "you will fear."
-This fear is a healthy respect in awe of God rather than being morbidly terrified of him.
-Though God has revealed that the core of his being is love (1 John 4:8), and he discloses that love on every page of the Bible, nevertheless he is also holy, holy, that is, separate, pure, and uncommon.
+In the Leviticus passages the Hebrew verb translated "have reverence for" is $\pi, t\hat{r}a'\hat{u}$ , which literally means "you will fear."
+As we've been observing in this essay, this fear is a healthy respect in awe of God rather than being morbidly terrified of him.
+Though God has revealed that the core of his being is love (1 John 4:8), and he discloses that love on every page of the Bible, nevertheless he is also holy, holy, holy, that is, separate, pure, and uncommon.
 He does not permit evil in his presence, and he will judge it.
-This awareness should motivate great reverence and respect for God and his sanctuary, and a healthy fear of the consequences of disobeying God helps activate that reverence in his sanctuary and in his people's daily walk with him in his service.3
+This awareness should motivate great reverence and respect for God and his sanctuary, and a healthy fear of the consequences of disobeying God helps activate that reverence in his sanctuary and in his people's daily walk with him in his service.